ZilinIB/beer_ratings/README.md

 The remaining text feature is the hardest to handle.
 With different methods one might get completely different results.
 Therefore I create a baseline model that only uses the numerical features and the categorical features for comparison.

-For the final model I used words embedding for sentiment analysis.
+For the next model I used words embedding for sentiment analysis.
 First I clean up the text by lowering case and removing all special characters etc. Then I transform each review text to a fixed length of integer sequence by keras' tokenizer and zero padding (truncation when the length exceeds).
 So that I can feed them to a embedding model and take the output as the additional input for the baseline model.

+In the last model I used the pretrained embedding from stanford's GloVe (glove.6B.50d.txt), for comparision with the above model.

 ## Result
 The baseline model achieved 0.55355, 0.55662 (private/public score)
-The final model achieved
+The model with self trained embeddings achieved 0.57294 0.57358 The model with GloVe embeddings achieved 0.66016 0.65326, not being specific enough for this task may be a reason

+## Environment
+All codes are run in google colab, with train.csv, test.csv, GloVe dictionary in the same folder:
+`/content/gdrive/My Drive/colab notebook/beer ratings/`